10 Steps To Review When Your Ranking Drops

 3) Lookout for any Google Algorithm Updates

-Since link algorithm Penguin and quality algorithm Panda have become a part of Google’s core algorithm, you always need to be on your toes regarding how the minor tweaks can impact your rankings.
+Since link algorithm Penguin and quality algorithm Panda have become a part of Google’s core algorithm, you always need to stay alert on how any minor tweaks can impact your rankings.

-When you see webmasters panicking, it is a sure sign that something has been adjusted.
-Don’t stress about ranking fluctuations if you are doing things the right way; in-depth content, clean and intuitive site layout, and fast load times.
+When you see webmasters panicking, it is a sure sign that an adjustment has been made.
+Don’t panic about ranking fluctuations if you are doing things the right way; in-depth content, clean and intuitive site layout, and fast load times.

 4) Review Google Search Console

-Google has always been clear as to what they expect from a website.
-Follow Google’s guidelines for greater search performance.
+Google has always been crystal clear as to what they expect from a website.
+Follow Google’s guidelines and you will be rewarded with great search performance.

-Google Search Console (GSC) is Google’s free service with which you can monitor, maintain and optimize your site’s visibility in search engines.
+Google Search Console (GSC) is Google’s free service that allows you to monitor, maintain and optimize your site’s visibility in search engines.
 Check GSC and see if there are any crawl errors messing up with the indexing or visibility of your site.
 Navigate to the Index Coverage report to see if there are any issues such as DNS errors, server errors, or URL errors.

 Through GSC, you can submit an XML sitemap that charts the structure of your site.
 See to it that there is no discrepancy between the number of URLs submitted and the number of URLs indexed by Google.

 You can crawl your site with a scanning software such as Screaming Frog to zero in on the issue.